 Begin the day with breakfast or brunch at the Parish Café on Mill Street; when it comes to leisurely lunches, Healdsburg SHED at 25 North Street does the trick.
 Pizza-fans will be wooed by Pizzando’s wood-fired oven and what comes off it.
 For a more formal dinner, pay Single Thread at 131 North Street a visit: this award-winning restaurant has its own farm with a greenhouse, shade structures, loamy fields, chicken coops, an heirloom fruit orchard, olive trees, beehives, and a cattle paddock.
 Unsurprisingly, Mother Nature stars on the menu.

 Duke’s Spirited Cocktails lives up to its name – you’ll find this elegant drinking den at 4113, 111 Plaza Street.
-Delicious libations include Flower Crown (vodka, jasmine cordial, pear, lemon and seltzer) and Bitter Root, which stars sparkling wine and blood-orange bitters.
+Delicious libations include Bitter Root, which stars sparkling wine and blood-orange bitters, and the potent Weekend at Bernie's with Alley 6 gin, Cointreau and absinthe.

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this eco-conscious hotel in Healdsburg and unpacked their cycling gear and Napa wine, a full account of their city break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Harmon Guest House in California Wine Country…